 Step by step

 - For the syrup, heat water and sugar on medium heat.
 Do not stir or stir to a minimum so that sugar doesn’t stick on the sides of the pot and burns.
-When it boils, lower the heat and leave to simmer for about 5 minutes until slightly thickened.
+When it boils, lower the heat and leave to simmer for about 5- 8 minutes only.

 - Add the lemon juice turn off the heat.
 It will not be as thick as honey, however it will thicken more as it cools.